ShubhamMeshram/Databricks_DQX/README.md

 ![alt text](/images/dqx_install.png)

-In both cases, be sure to restart the cluster to ensure the package is rightly installed

-To install in the workspace as an administrator kindly refer to the official [DQX github repo] (https://databrickslabs.github.io/dqx/docs/installation/)
+In either case, be sure to restart the cluster to ensure the package is rightly installed.
+To install in the workspace as a platform administrator, kindly refer to the official [DQX GitHub repo](https://databrickslabs.github.io/dqx/docs/installation/).

 ## Why Choose DQX Over Other Data Quality Tools (or Custom Code)?
 So, with a plethora of data quality tools on the market, and the option to build something yourself, why should DQX stand out for your Databricks Lakehouse?